Ceici92/CeciliasBlog/content/posts/Lecture3.md

 A non piano player tested my prototype.
 I chose a simple music : "Une poule sur un mur", and downloaded its partition.
-To simulate the sound of a piano, I used the online keyboard available on imusic-school.com, therefore when the user taped on the paper key, she could here the sound of the note.
+To simulate the sound of a piano, I used the online keyboard available on imusic-school.com, therefore when the user taped on the paper key, she could hear the sound of the note.

-First, we made the test with only one colour sheet, but i had to look at the partition, moove the sheet and play the note on the online keyboard at the same time.
+First, we made the test with only one colour sheet, but i had to look at the partition, move the sheet and play the note on the online keyboard at the same time.
 I was too slow for the user.

 ![alt Text](https://github.com/Ceici92/HugoBlog/blob/master/docs/images/Lecture3/Video2.gif?raw=true "Prototype")